amelialcruz/zoho-crm-to-zoho-cliq-notification-bot/README.md

 - Includes a "View Lead" button that links directly to the CRM lead record.

 ## Deluge Script
-- `SendLeadToCliq.deluge`: Contains the main Deluge function.
+- `SendLeadToCliq`: Contains the main Deluge function.

 ## Setup in Zoho CRM
 1. Navigate to **Setup > Automation > Workflow Rules**.